 Within the terms of the Scheme, the Trustees have the authority to make such policies as they see fit in order to meet the specific objectives.
-These policies are reviewed on a regular basis to ensure that grants awarded still meet these objectives.
+These policies are reviewed on a regular basis to ensure that grants awarded still meet these objectives and a full review occurred during this financial year.
 They are also adjusted to take account of new legislation, best practice, grant trends or other matters.
 The Office assists in this process by making recommendations although the final decision is a matter for the Trustees alone.

 The Charity invites applications through a variety of methods including; public notices, advertisements, leaflets, the website and via other agencies.
 Upon receipt, an application is checked against the specific criteria for that type of grant request and the applicant is interviewed.
 In some circumstances a home visit may also be undertaken.
-Once the relevant information has been obtained the application is detailed on an agenda for consideration by the Trustees.
-Applications falling outside the set criteria are rejected unless there are mitigating circumstances that warrant further consideration.
-Likewise, grant assistance is tempered if an applicant becomes over reliant on the Charity.
+Once the relevant information has been obtained consideration is then given to the application which is either approved, rejected or, if mitigating circumstances are evident, reported to the Board of Trustees for further deliberation.
+Grant assistance is sometimes tempered if an applicant becomes over reliant on the Charity.
 This is in order to prevent any detriment or harm that the over reliance could cause, such as the loss of general community assistance for organisations or the cancellation of state benefits for individuals.